donno2048/CITUR-L/README.md

 see _DOCKER.md_ for details of how to build it from my docker image

-you can also use [the windows version of CITUR](https://github.com/donno2048/CITUR)
+you can also use [the windows version of CITUR](https://github.com/donno2048/CITUR) corresponding to [the windows version of Rosehip](https://github.com/donno2048/Rosehip)

 the windows iso and the linux iso both using the same [setup steps](https://gist.github.com/donno2048/2fb40cc45e742a03feddb957896bfdb6) after you have the iso file

+if you don't want to actually build the iso but only check how would it look like, you should checkout [the web version of Rosehip](https://github.com/donno2048/Rosehip-repl)